DOI10.47051/AJOM3946

 Spanish common name: Caracolera grácil.

 Recognition: ♂♂ 81.9 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=55.4 cm. ♀♀ 76.5 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=53.0 cm..1 In the Chocó rainforest of Ecuador, Dipsas gracilis is the only snake having a combination of large bulging eyes and a pattern of 22–32 broad black body rings separated from each other by narrow light reddish brown interspaces (Fig. 1).
-This species differs from D. bobridgelyi, which occurs in southwestern Ecuador, by having the head completely black or black scattered with reddish brown markings, whereas in D. bobridgelyi the head is heavily stippled with white and tan pigment, especially on the snout.1 This species differs from Oxyrhopus petolarius by having a blunt snout and bulging eyes (pointed snout and small eyes in the other species).2
+This species differs from D. bobridgelyi, which occurs in southwestern Ecuador, by having the head completely black or black scattered with reddish brown markings, whereas in D. bobridgelyi the head is heavily stippled with white and tan pigment, especially on the snout.1 This species differs from Oxyrhopus petolarius by having a blunt snout and bulging eyes (pointed snout and small eyes in O. petolarius).2

 Figure showing variation among individuals of Dipsas gracilis

-Natural history: Dipsas gracilis is a nocturnal snake that inhabits old-growth to heavily disturbed rainforests, occurring in lower densities in plantations and forest borders near rural areas.2,3 Graceful Snail-Eaters are active at night, especially if it is raining or drizzling.2,3 Their movements throught the foliage are slow, graceful, and generally occur during the first hours of the night on the lower (0.2–3 m above the ground) forest stratum.2,3 However, they may also be seen crossing trails at ground level.2,3 During the day, individuals of D. gracilis have been found resting coiled in tree holes, inside leaf axils, or under surface objects.2,3 The diet in this species consists of snails and probably also on slugs,24 which are presumably immobilized by the use of toxins secreted by the mucous cells of the infralabial glands.5 Nevertheless, all snakes in the genus Dipsas are considered harmless to humans.
+Natural history: Dipsas gracilis is a nocturnal snake that inhabits old-growth to heavily disturbed rainforests, occurring in lower densities in plantations and forest borders near rural areas.2,3 Graceful Snail-Eaters are active at night, especially if it is raining or drizzling.2,3 Their movements through the foliage are slow, graceful, and generally occur during the first hours of the night on the lower (0.2–3 m above the ground) forest stratum.2,3 However, they may also be seen crossing trails at ground level.2,3 During the day, individuals of D. gracilis have been found resting coiled in tree holes, inside leaf axils, or under surface objects.2,3 The diet in this species consists of snails and probably also of slugs,24 which are presumably immobilized by the use of toxins secreted by the mucous cells of the infralabial glands.5 Nevertheless, all snakes in the genus Dipsas are considered harmless to humans.
 They never attempt to bite, resorting instead to coiling into a defensive ball posture and producing a musky and distasteful odor when threatened.2,6

 Reader support helps us keep the Reptiles of Ecuador book 100% free.